 The Society's seal

-Previous to our Society, there had been another society founded as the Cambridge Camden Society in 1839.
+Prior to the existence of our Society, the Cambridge Camden Society had been founded in 1839.
 In 1845 it moved to London, and changed its name to the Ecclesiological Society.
-That Society had a major influence on the development of church architecture during the mid-nineteenth century.
-Its famous Journal, The Ecclesiologist, was published between 1841 and 1868, and combined scholarly articles with trenchant criticism.
+That society had a major influence on the development of church architecture during the mid-nineteenth century.
+Its famous journal, The Ecclesiologist, was published between 1841 and 1868, and combined scholarly articles with trenchant criticism.

 Over the years our Society has normally published a journal or similar.
 For the first sixty years we published the Transactions of the St Paul’s Ecclesiological Society.
 This was followed by a more intermittent series, the Transactions of the Ecclesiological Society (by then the Society had changed its name), until about 1957.
 Other publications followed, including a useful series of short monographs, and a lively newsletter.
 The Society now produces a periodical twice a year (Ecclesiology Today), and a newsletter, Church Crawler, also twice a year.